qaalabs/DE5M4/docs/day2/source-control/guidelines.md

 In Module 4, we're creating various planning artifacts - user stories, architecture diagrams, data models, and requirements documents.
 Git provides a structured way to:

-- Store and organize these planning documents
+- Store and organise these planning documents
 - Track changes as plans evolve based on stakeholder feedback
 - Maintain the relationships between different planning components
 - Ensure all team members are working from the latest versions